savonet/blog/_posts/2024-10-26-a-faster-liquidsoap-part-deux.md

 ### Optional features

 As we mentioned, shared libraries increase the process' memory usage.
-Most of this increase is from shared memory but some of it will also be memory allocated by the shared libraries, even if you do not user their feature.
+Most of this increase is from shared memory but some of it will also be memory allocated by the shared libraries, even if you do not use their feature.

 Thus, a first thing to optimize memory usage is to only compile the features that you use.
 This also reduces the risk of fatal errors!